almiragurkan/MySQL/README.md

 1- Explain your data:

 ● What’s the purpose of your project?
-Our data is about US accidents, the purpose of this project is to parse this data and generate useful reports for a variety of sections that can be analyzed using the sum of the accidents in this dataset, and identify which locations are most relevant to the dataset and which ones reduced the amount of accidents in a what timeframe as well as the average distances
+My data is about US accidents, the purpose of this project is to parse this data and generate useful reports for a variety of sections that can be analyzed using the sum of the accidents in this dataset, and identify which locations are most relevant to the dataset and which ones reduced the amount of accidents in a what timeframe as well as the average distances